Lead–acid battery: Charging

 Fully charged: Lead dioxide positive plate, lead negative plate, and concentrated aqueous sulfuric acid solution.

 In the fully charged state, the negative plate consists of lead and the positive plate is lead dioxide.
 The electrolyte solution has a higher concentration of aqueous sulfuric acid, which stores most of the chemical energy.

 Overcharging with high charging voltages generates oxygen and hydrogen gas by electrolysis of water, which bubbles out and is lost.
-The design of some types of lead–acid battery (e.g., "flooded", but not VRLA (AGM or gel)) allows the electrolyte level to be inspected and topped up with pure water to replace any that has been lost this way.
+The design of some types of lead–acid battery (e.g., "flooded", but not VRLA (AGM or gel)) allows the electrolyte level to be inspected and topped up with pure water to replace any that has been lost in this way.

 Effect of charge level on freezing point

 Because of freezing-point depression, the electrolyte is more likely to freeze in a cold environment when the battery has a low charge and a correspondingly low sulfuric acid concentration.

 Ion motion

 During discharge, H^{+} produced at the negative plates moves into the electrolyte solution and is then consumed at the positive plates, while HSO_{4}^{−} is consumed at both plates.
 The reverse occurs during the charge.
 This motion can be electrically-driven proton flow (the Grotthuss mechanism), or by diffusion through the medium, or by the flow of a liquid electrolyte medium.
 Since the electrolyte density is greater when the sulfuric acid concentration is higher, the liquid will tend to circulate by convection.
 Therefore, a liquid-medium cell tends to rapidly discharge and rapidly charge more efficiently than an otherwise-similar gel cell.